 The American Association of Retired Persons (AARP) has been advocating for seniors since 1958.
 From financial advice and insurance help to prescription and restaurant discounts, this non-profit organization works hard to make life easier and more independent for seniors.

-In addition to a long list of benefits, AARP offers its members helpful information about medical alert systems and strongly recommends that they use them.
+In addition to a long list of benefits, AARP offers its members helpful information about medical alert systems, such as Life Alert or Rescu, and strongly recommends that they use them.
 With 25% of Americans over 65 experiencing a fall every year, a medical alert system can help seniors stay self-reliant and give the rest of the family peace of mind.

 But every senior’s situation is different and requires a unique solution.
 Some may need a fall detection system, while others may need a system that bypasses communication with dispatchers.
 So, is there a specific system that AARP recommends?
 If so, which one, and why?
 Let’s explore these questions and find out how to choose the best senior alert system for you and your family.